voxpupuli/puppet-cassandra/README.md

 From release 1.6.0 of this module, regular updates of the Cassandra 1.X template will cease and testing against this template will cease.
 Testing against the template for versions of Cassandra >= 2.X will continue.

+When creating key spaces, the settings will only be used to create a new key space if it does not currently exist.
+If a change is made to the Puppet manifest but the key space already exits, this change will not be reflected.

 ## Contributers